FAQs

 These reefs have fewer crowds and benefit from flowing nutrients distributed by the vast Coral Sea.
 Here, good climate conditions and clear water bring out the best in the coral colours and the incredibly diverse marine life.

-With more than 27 sites to choose from, Tusa Reef Tours has the most choice of outer reef locations of all the local operators.
-On our day trips, we visit two sites per day, based on weather and visibility conditions, to ensure you have the best possible dive or snorkel experience.
+With more than 17 sites to choose from, Tusa Reef Tours has the most choice of outer reef locations of all the local operators.
+On our half-day trips, we visit one site per day, based on weather and visibility conditions, to ensure you have the best possible dive or snorkel experience.

 The Great Barrier Reef is home to a huge range of marine life.
 During your day trip, you’re likely to see colourful corals and a variety of tropical and pelagic (ocean) fish – plus sharks, rays, turtles and more!
 Find out more about the reef here.